-Policy 11005: Fair Credit Reporting Act: Adverse Action Requirements
+Policy 11005: Adverse Action Requirements

-Model Policy Revised Date: 12/30/2014
+Model Policy Revised Date: 05/13/2024

-Introduction:
+General Policy Statement:

-As required under the Fair Credit Reporting Act (FCRA), on each occasion where [[CUname]] (Credit Union) denies or increases the cost of credit or generally takes any adverse action against a consumer, the Credit Union must make certain disclosures depending on the source of the information.
-Credit Unions may use model adverse action notices in Appendix C of Regulation B (Equal Credit Opportunity Act) to comply with the disclosure requirements of both the FCRA and Regulation B.
+As required under the Fair Credit Reporting Act (FCRA) and Equal Credit Opportunity Act (ECOA), on each occasion where [[CUname]] (Credit Union) denies or increases the cost of credit or generally takes any adverse action against a consumer, the Credit Union must make certain disclosures depending on the source of the information.
+Credit Unions may use model adverse action notices in Appendix C of Regulation B (implements the Equal Credit Opportunity Act) to comply with the disclosure requirements of both Regulation V (implements the FCRA) and Regulation B.